 The Beatles era

 In 1963 The Beatles recorded and released their first album Please Please Me, which was a big success.
 John Lennon and Paul McCartney wrote 8 out of 14 songs.
-Between 1963 and 1970 The Beatles released several albums with numerous famous songs, such as A Hard Day’s Night, Help, Yellow Submarine, Let It Be and many others.
+Between 1963 and 1970 The Beatles released several albums with numerous famous songs, such as A Hard Day’s Night, Help, Yellow Submarine, Let It Be, Nowhere Man and many others.

 In 1970 The Beatles broke up and each member started his own solo career.
 John Lennon married Yoko Ono and they moved to the United States, where he released several great albums.
 The album Imagine released in 1971 is the most iconic of them.
 Its title song Imagine became an anthem of the anti-war movement.
 His other anti-war songs are Happy Xmas (Was Is Over) and Give Peace A Chance.